hkarmely/JavaScript-phaser-framwork-snake-game/README.md

 In this games case,
-Phaser framwork provies the peload, create and update functions, which are a logic architecture for game development
+Phaser framwork provies the peload, create and update functions, which are a logic architecture for game development, the update function could be replaced by setInterval and repeat JavaScript functions, and preload and create could be replaced by regular and OOP JavaScript Functions.

+Overall the Phaser Framework experience was nice, Esspecially with <script></script> import, that enabled my to encapsulate all the code in one HTML file, instead of deploying a node/express server.